Do you know Parsley starts to produce flowers as a tale-tell sign saying the end of the life cycle is near?

 Parsley is a popular biennial herb with feather-like leaves with profound use in culinary.

-With passing time, these leaves tend to get tougher with more bitterness.
+With the passing of time, these leaves tend to get tougher with more bitterness.

 Therefore, if you have a Parsley running in the second year, you must keep a close watch.

 Parsley produces whitish-yellow blossoms in clusters during the summer season.

 Do you know Parsley flowers are sacred among the ancient Greeks?
 Flowers were a means of honoring the tombs of the deceased.

 In addition to humans, bees also love Parsley flowers and help flowers with pollination.

 After the successful pollination, white blossoms fade and turn brown with progressive time.